What is a sales pipeline: management, stages and B2B metrics

 What exactly is a sales pipeline?

-A sales pipeline is the visual representation of all active sales opportunities in a company, organized by stages according to their progress in the buying process.
-It allows the sales team and leadership to have real-time visibility into how much revenue is at stake, what phase each deal is in, and what actions are needed to close it.
+A sales pipeline is the visual representation of all active commercial opportunities of a company, organized by stages according to their progress in the purchasing process.
+It allows the sales team and management to have real-time visibility into how much revenue is at stake, what stage each deal is in, and what actions are required to close.

 How many stages should a B2B sales pipeline have?

-There is no fixed number, but in B2B a functional sales pipeline usually has between 4 and 6 stages.
-Fewer than 4 and there is not enough granularity to manage deals well; more than 6 and the system becomes bureaucratic.
-What matters is that each stage represents a real, measurable step forward in the prospect's level of commitment.
+There is no fixed number, but a functional B2B sales pipeline typically has between 4 and 6 stages.
+Fewer than 4 and there is not enough granularity to manage deals effectively; more than 6 and the system becomes bureaucratic.
+The key is that each stage represents a real, measurable advancement in the prospect's commitment.

 How often should the sales pipeline be reviewed?

-The sales pipeline should be reviewed as a team at least once a week.
-Individual opportunities should be updated after each interaction with the prospect.
-A sales pipeline that is reviewed monthly is not useful for operational decision-making: by the time a problem is detected, it is already too late.
+The sales pipeline must be reviewed as a team at least once a week.
+Individual opportunities should be updated after every interaction with the prospect.
+A sales pipeline reviewed only monthly cannot support operational decision-making: by the time a problem is detected, it is already too late.

 How is pipeline coverage calculated?